nicolesmithdev/eat-the-rainbow/README.md

 #### Local Setup

+-   `client` Directory
+    -   `npm install`
 -   Root Directory
     -   `npm install`
-    -   `npm run start`
+    -   `npm run dev`

 ### Future Updates

-This is my first and on-going React project.
+This is my first and on-going MERN (MongoDB, Express, React, Node) project.
 Eventually I would like to implement the following enhancements:

-1. Improve pagination or infinite scrolling
+1. Improve pagination or implement infinite scrolling
-2. Add user rating / "Most Popular"
+2. Add authentication to add user rating abilities, "Most Popular"
 3. Sort by recently added

 ## Changelog

+July 25, 2022

+-   Refactored the app to connect to a NodeJS and Express backend, serving the data from MongoDB

 February 12, 2022